nerves-project/nerves/docs/Getting Started.md

 ```

 Nerves will generate the required files and directory structure for your
 application.
-After downloading the required dependencies, Nerves will generate
-a default release configuration file using the `mix nerves.release.init` task.
 If you chose not to fetch dependencies during project generation, you will need
 to do that yourself.

 As described by the project generator, the next step is to change to the project